Global

 • Live Fit in Action: Fit Models, Forms and the Reality of Grading

-Patricia Maier – Deputy Team Leader Women & Lingerie, Apparel Fit Solutions, Hohenstein
+Patricia Maier – Deputy Team Lead Women & Lingerie, Apparel Fit Solutions, Hohenstein

 Viktoria Idt – Expert Pattern, Apparel Fit Solutions, Hohenstein